 There is a grand total of just two youth centers in the entire South Brooklyn.
 This is unacceptable.
 We need many more in order to get youths off the streets.
 We have only one drug center — SAFE — in the entire area.
 We need more youth centers to save our next generation.
 There have been 92 suicides in our Midwood community this past year.
 We must also bring awareness lectures on drugs and depression to our yeshivas.

-Jobs is the single-most important part of the 48th District’s economic engine.
-But many youths do not have a job.
-I have a plan to work with businesspeople to get provide city tax breaks in exchange for creating jobs.
-This will save the city millions in welfare and in means-tested benefit programs.
+Jobs is the single-most important part of the 44th District’s economic engine but many youths do not have a job.
+Heshy has a plan to work with businesspeople to provide city tax breaks in exchange for creating jobs.
+This will save the city millions in welfare and in means-tested benefit programs.44

 Heshy’s Plan for Education